Ritvik-star/Food-Recipe-App/README.md

   # Food-Recipe-App

 This is dynamic food recipe web appilcation by which user can search thier meal's recipe and can get instructions and can also watch video to cook😊.
+Using public API to fetch the meal and recipe data https://www.themealdb.com/api.php

 ## Features